drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 ```

 ### Create a PostgreSQL Source
-To define your PostgreSQL Source, create a file named `hello-world-source.yaml` containing the following Kubernetes resource definition.
+The following yaml file contains the necessary Kubernetes resource definitions for the Continuous Queries.

 ```yaml
 apiVersion: v1